Sharon-Vovsi/Golden-Cardgame/README.md

 # Golden-Cardgame
-NOTE: !!!APPLICATION ONLY WORKS IN WINDOWS 10!!!
+NOTE: !!!APPLICATION ONLY TESTED IN WINDOWS 10!!!

 Step 1: download the zip file